chengchengzheng/week4/README.md

 Below, you'll find a basic implementation of the Gaussian Mixture Model.
 This should serve as an initial guide for understanding the model and applying it to your data analysis projects.

+ The code uses GaussianMixture from sklearn.mixture, along with matplotlib for visualization and numpy for calculations.
+It creates 100 random points in 2D space, sets up a GMM with three clusters, and fits the model to the data.
+The model then predicts cluster assignments.
+The results are shown in a scatter plot, where points are colored by cluster, and cluster centers (means) are marked in black.
+This example shows how GMM groups data using probability distributions.

 ```python
 from sklearn.mixture import GaussianMixture
 import matplotlib.pyplot as plt